Overview of the Basic Steps

-You may want to try a quit-smoking program or support group to help you quit.
-These programs can work great if you're willing to commit to them.
+You may want to try a program or support group to help.
+These programs can work great if you’re willing to commit to them.

 How do quit-smoking programs and support groups work?
-They help smokers spot and cope with problems they have when trying to quit.
+They help smokers spot and cope with problems they face when stopping.
 The programs teach problem-solving and other coping skills.
-A quit-smoking program can help you quit for good by:
+These programs can help you quit for good by:

 - Helping you better understand why you smoke